Justin Kunz: Whelen Euro Series

 In 2016, Kunz began his racing career, driving the No. 44 Chevrolet for CAAL Racing, finishing 10th in the Elite 2 point standings.
 The following year, Kunz drove the No. 11 Chevrolet for PK Carsport.
-He finished the season in sixth in the standings with 1 Top 5 and 9 Top 10 finishes.
+He finished the season in sixth in the standings with one top-five and nine top-ten finishes.

 For the 2018 season, Kunz drove the No. 46 Chevrolet SS/Ford Mustang for Racing-Total, running double duty and competing in both the Elite 1 and the Elite 2 class.
 He finished second behind race winner Ulysse Delsaux in the first Elite 2 race at Tours Speedway to score his first podium finish in the series.
-He would finish the year with 1 podium and 7 Top 10 finishes to finish in ninth in the Elite 2 standings, while he would finish in eleventh in the Elite 1 standings despite not scoring any Top 10 finishes throughout the year.
+He would finish the year with one podium and seven top-ten finishes to finish in ninth in the Elite 2 standings, while he would finish in eleventh in the Elite 1 standings despite not scoring any top-ten finishes throughout the year.

 In 2019, Kunz switched teams again as he moved to Dexwet-df1 Racing.
-Kunz will be driving solely in the Elite 2 class to partner Ellen Lohr in the No. 99 team.
+He would be driving solely in the Elite 2 class to partner Ellen Lohr in the No. 99 team.